-Inquiry into regulatory arrangements for small-scale and off-grid water, gas and electricity services
+Inquiry into regulatory arrangements for small-scale and off-grid water, sewerage and energy services

 - Project Released: 15 Aug 2016

 The Commission has formed the view that an inquiry into the way in which it regulates small-scale utility operations is necessary and desirable at this time to ensure that the regulatory frameworks it applies under industry regulation Acts is consistent with its primary statutory objective, and is proportionate and responsive to recent and emerging issues.